vokimon/apunts/music/music-harmony.md

 Folded in a octave and sorted: C D E G A, resulting in +2 +2+ 3 +2 +3 interval pattern.

-Among the 12 existing **transpositions**, some are specially useful:
+Among the 12 existing **transpositions**, 4 are specially useful:

 The ones that fit into natural notes:

 - C: C D E G A
-- D: D E G A B
+- G: G A B D E
 - F: F G A C D

 And the one that uses all and only altered notes: